-A certified pre-owned car — sometimes shorthanded as a CPO car — is a used car, but it's the very best in the used car market.
-Certified pre-owned vehicles are typically late model cars, sometimes only a year or two old.
-Factory-trained mechanics have inspected it and often made any needed repairs.
-And the car comes with a dealer's warranty that covers a whole range of possible car repairs in the near future.
+A certified pre-owned car —shorthanded as a CPO— is a used car.
+But it ranks as the very best in the used car market.
+Certified pre-owned vehicles are typically late model cars that are usually only a year or two old.
+Factory-trained mechanics have inspected them and often made any needed repairs.
+Typically, a CPO car comes with a dealer's automotive warranty that covers a whole range of possible car repairs in the near future.
 Because the vehicle has gone through this very comprehensive inspection, you can feel peace of mind about its mechanical condition in a way that you can’t with a standard used car.

 Still, despite this expectation, there is still a fair amount you can negotiate when buying a CPO.
 By following a smart process as you buy a CPO car, you'll be able to gather the information you need to be able to negotiate your deal, and you'll see just where the wiggle room might be.
 Take a look at how to buy a certified pre-owned car, including learning how to negotiate the price.

-The warranty may be a place where you can do some negotiating.
 Is the dealer willing to increase the amount of time or number of miles covered, or can they provide you with an extended warranty of some kind?
-That's the kind of benefit that seems minimal now, but could be worth a lot in a few years, even if it doesn’t actually reduce the price of your CPO at purchase.
+That's the kind of benefit that seems minimal now but could be worth a lot in a few years, even if it doesn’t actually reduce the price of your CPO at purchase.

 Test Drive the Car

 As you steer, test to see if the car pulls to the right or left.
 If it does, there could be a problem with the alignment.
-See if the brakes feel mushy, and take the car out on the highway to check the acceleration as well as the braking.
-And of course, check all the electrical components (the stereo, speakers, phone charger, headlights, turn signals and tail lights).
-Also, take a look at the tires — if the tread is uneven, it could indicate issues with alignment or suspension.
+See if the brakes feel mushy and take the car out on the highway to check the acceleration as well as the braking.
+And of course, check all the electrical components (the stereo, speakers, phone charger, headlights, turn signals, and tail lights).

 Once you've done your test drive, you now have learned valuable information to discuss with the car dealer.
 If you've found any problems and the price of the car seems to be set in stone, at a very minimum, consider negotiating with the car dealer and asking to have them repaired at no charge.

 Check the Details of the Certification